 Former MI6 officer Richard Tomlinson spread a rumor that he’d seen intelligence files for an assassination of a foreign politician in Paris that had an “eerie similarity” to Diana’s deadly crash, leading to rumors that the driver, Henri Paul, was in on the scheme and was feeding information to MI6.
 But Tomlinson also happened to have been let go from MI6 for leaking secrets and was famous for trying to ruin the organization’s reputation.
 He also never used Paul’s name in connection to the accident.
 Don’t miss these 20 rarely seen photos of Princess Diana.

 The secret service led Diana’s car to the tunnel, then blinded the driver

 Diana’s driver followed the usual route most of the way from the Ritz hotel to her boyfriend’s apartment but took a strange diversion past one expected turn.
 Some people suspect the entrance to the slip-road most drivers would have taken was purposely blocked by MI6, forcing Paul to head to a tunnel instead.
 When the car arrived, a bright light supposedly flashed, blinding the driver so he would swerve and crash, and another vehicle fled the scene.
 But later investigations found that Diana’s car would have been driving too fast to go down that first slip-road regardless, so it’s unlikely that the driver suddenly had to choose another path.
 The rest of the eye-witness accounts didn’t conclude which other vehicles were at the scene.
 Some people claimed they saw one motorcycle, others saw six; some people saw a black car race away, others remembered a white one.
 In any case, a car driving by an accident without stopping isn’t enough to warrant claims of foul play.
-This is what happened to the only survivor of Princess Diana’s accident.
+Here are some facts you never knew about the late Prince Phillip.